|

 Blueberry Crumble

-Juicy blueberries bubble beneath a golden, buttery topping that’s crisp on the outside and tender underneath.
-It’s comfort food at its finest.
+This blueberry crumble is the perfect cosy dessert.
+Juicy blueberries bake beneath a golden, buttery topping that’s crisp on top and soft underneath.

 Looking for more blueberry recipes?
 Check out my Blueberry Crumble Bars, Blueberry Chocolate Chip Muffins, and my Blueberry Breakfast Smoothie.